sctg-development/feedback-flow/README.md

 ## REST API

+A Swagger ui is automatically generated for the API.
+It is available at `/docs`.
+The API is secured with Auth0.
+The API uses the same authentication process as the application.
+The API requires a JWT token to be sent in the `Authorization` header of each request.
+The token must be prefixed with `Bearer`.
+For easily adding the token, simply click on your name in the footer of the application.
+A modal will open with the token.
+Copy the token with the supplied button and paste it in the `Authorization` field in Swagger.
+The token is valid for 24 hours.
+The API uses the same permissions as the application.
+The API uses the same database as the application.

 The REST API exchanges all objects in JSON format.
 The API provides the following endpoints:

 ### Tester Management